lukeakuh1/Online_retail_analysis/README.md

 *o* **Country:** The country where the transaction took place.

 ## Task Instruction.
-my goalls is to uncover deatailed insights from this data.
+My goalls is to uncover deatailed insights from this data.